watchmason/ubiquitous-engine/README.md

 ```

 #### Endpoints
-`GET api/v1/gratitudes` - return all gratitudes
+* `GET api/v1/gratitudes` - return all gratitudes
-`GET api/v1/gratitudes/{gratitude_id}` - return single gratitude
+* `GET api/v1/gratitudes/{gratitude_id}` - return single gratitude
-`POST api/v1/gratitudes` - add a new gratitude
+* `POST api/v1/gratitudes` - add a new gratitude
-`PUT api/v1/gratitudes/{gratitude_id}` - edit an existing gratitude
+* `PUT api/v1/gratitudes/{gratitude_id}` - edit an existing gratitude
-`GET api/v1/gratitudes?from=2019-01-01&to=2019-02-01` - return all gratitudes within a date range
+* `GET api/v1/gratitudes?from=2019-01-01&to=2019-02-01` - return all gratitudes within a date range
-`GET api/v1/gratitudes?on=2019-01-01` - return all gratitudes from a single day (is this needed? couldn't we just have to and from as the same date?)
+* `GET api/v1/gratitudes?on=2019-01-01` - return all gratitudes from a single day (is this needed? couldn't we just have to and from as the same date?)

 ## Todo
-* Add users - Cognito?
+* add users - Cognito?
+* needs a front end mate
+* remove functions out of chalice into layers that can be used elsewhere?
+* introduce ORM? <Migrations and shit>
+*